KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 System.out.println(game.substring(0, 4))
 ```

-> Pokie
+> Poke

 Remember that the starting index is inclusive (n) and the end index in non inclusive (n + 1)

 ### Math Class

-The Math Class is shiped with java and gives you methods like:
+The Math Class is shipped with java and gives you methods like:

 - ``abs()``:
-    - returns the absolute vale of an numerical veriable
+    - returns the absolute vale of an numerical variable
     - ```java
       math.abs(-1) //returns: 1
       ```

 - ``sqrt()``:
-    - retuns the square root of an input
+    - returns the square root of an input
     - ```java
       math.sqrt(16) //returns: 4
       ```